 - Increasing the teamwork and integration between marketing and sales

-- Establishing use of best practice in the sales process
+- Establishing the use of best practices in the sales process

 - Obtaining a reliably accurate sales forecast

 It's no secret that buyers prefer not to speak with salespeople before there is a perceived value in doing so.
 Early engagement in a customer's buying process is increasingly difficult.
 Salespeople are invited to the party later and later in the evaluation.

 Easy access to vast amounts of relevant information, know-how, and recommendations via the Internet is the obvious reason for these trends.

 Traditional salespeople have less and less value to offer those considering a purchase.
 The buying experience can be managed online, mostly without human intervention.

 Those who have invested early in creating such seamless, flawless evaluation experiences, delivered through online interaction are ahead of the game.

 Just like those who invested in an online presence long before it became an essential part of doing business, businesses who are investing now in online automated management of the customer experience are gaining a march on those who have yet to refocus their resources.